nodejs/node/doc/api/errors.md

 ### `ERR_HTTP_BODY_NOT_ALLOWED`

-Response body size doesn't match with the specified content-length header value.
+An error is thrown when writing to an HTTP response which does not allow contents.
 <a id="ERR_HTTP_BODY_NOT_ALLOWED"></a>

 ### `ERR_HTTP_CONTENT_LENGTH_MISMATCH`

-An error is thrown if when writing to an HTTP response which does not allow contents.
+Response body size doesn't match with the specified content-length header value.

 <a id="ERR_HTTP_CONTENT_LENGTH_MISMATCH"></a>